Lossless-Virtual-Switching/Backdraft/doc/guides/rel_notes/deprecation.rst

 ABI and API Deprecation
 =======================

-See the :doc:`guidelines document for details of the ABI policy </contributing/versioning>`.
+See the guidelines document for details of the :doc:`ABI policy
-API and ABI deprecation notices are to be posted here.
+<../contributing/abi_policy>`.
+API and ABI deprecation notices are to be posted
+here.

 Deprecation Notices
 -------------------